 What if the person’s family don’t think the final decision made is truly in the person’s best interests?

-If others do not think the final decision made is truly in the person’s best interests they have the right to challenge it.
-There are various things that can be done, for example:
+If others do not think the final decision has been made truly in the person’s best interests they have the right to challenge it.
+There are various things that can be done, for example you can: